College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 4. YouTube TV

 YouTube TV is a terrific option to watch college football online.
-The streaming service offers the full suite of ESPN channels plus all the Fox Sports offerings.
+The streaming service has the full suite of ESPN channels, all the Fox Sports offerings, and includes local channels.

-This is perfect for the fan who wants to watch college football games or record them.
+This is perfect for fans who want to watch college football games or record them.

 Despite the price, YouTube TV is our highest-rated live TV streaming service.